Institute of Museum and Library Services: Executive order issued by President Trump in 2025

-On March 14, 2025, President Trump issued an executive order that directed eliminating the IMLS "to the maximum extent consistent with applicable law", along with several other agencies.
+On March 14, 2025, President Trump issued an executive order virtually eliminating IMLS that directed that "the non-statutory components and functions ... shall be eliminated to the maximum extent consistent with applicable law, and such entities shall reduce the performance of their statutory functions and associated personnel to the minimum presence and function required by law", along with minimizing several other agencies.
 The entire 70 person staff was put on leave on March 31, 2025.

 The American Library Association (ALA) released the statement that the elimination of the IMLS would harm American libraries and museums, especially impacting rural communities.
 It urged to continue the support for libraries and called people to join the "Show Up for Our Libraries" campaign.
 The American Alliance of Museums also released the statement that the Trump action "threatens the critical roles museums and museum workers play in American society, and puts jobs, education, conservation, and vital community programs at risk", and called for action.
 The ALA also has stated that through this executive order that the administration is effectively "cutting off at the knees the most beloved and trusted of American institutions and the staff and services they offer.”

 On May 1, 2025, a lawsuit brought by the American Library Association and the American Federation of State, County and Municipal Employees resulted in the U.S. District Court for the District of Columbia granting a limited temporary restraining order to block any further actions to dissolve IMLS.
-On Sep.
-11, 2025, the U.S. Court of Appeals for the First Circuit upheld the District Court decision, denying the Administration's request for a stay of that order.
+On September 11, 2025, the U.S. Court of Appeals for the First Circuit upheld the District Court decision, denying the Administration's request for a stay of that order.
+On November 21, 2025, the U.S. District Court for the District of Rhode Island was receptive to arguments that the Trump administrations's attempt to shutter IMLS was illegal and unconstitutional and temporarily blocked Trump's executive order to dismantle the agency while the case continued to work through the courts.
+IMLS announced Dec.
+3, 2025, that it had reinstated all federal grants cut by Trump earlier in the year.
+Congress will next decide whether to fund IMLS in FY26.